Paul Reubens: Early life and education

+Career

+1977–1979: Comedy beginnings

+In the 1970s, Reubens began performing at local comedy clubs.
+Starting in 1977, he made 14 guest appearances on The Gong Show, four of which involved a boy–girl act he had developed with Charlotte McGinnis entitled The Hilarious Betty and Eddie.
+During his stint on The Gong Show, Reubens introduced a Native American lounge-singer character named Jay Longtoe, decked out in sequined loincloth and feathered headdress.
+"This doesn't say much for the audience," Reubens explains in the documentary Pee-wee as Himself.
+"But the audience ate it up and went crazy.
+So I was like, Hey, I'm getting laughs...I had no clue it was like a billion percent—not even borderline racist—I mean, it was full-on racist.
+Until Pee-wee Herman came along, I thought that was my ticket.
+I thought I would be propelled to stardom as a Native American lounge singer.
+Thank God that wasn't the case."

-In the 1970s, Reubens began performing at local comedy clubs, and made four guest appearances on The Gong Show (out of a total of fourteen guest appearances) as part of a boy–girl act he had developed with Charlotte McGinnis, called The Hilarious Betty and Eddie.
-He soon joined the Los Angeles–based improvisational comedy team The Groundlings.
-He remained a troupe member for six years, working with Bob McClurg, John Paragon, Susan Barnes, and Phil Hartman.
-Hartman and Reubens became friends, and often wrote and worked on material together.
+He soon joined the Los Angeles–based improvisational comedy team the Groundlings.
+He remained a troupe member for six years, working with Bob McClurg, Edie McClurg, John Paragon, Susan Barnes, and Phil Hartman.
+Hartman and Reubens became friends, and they often wrote and worked together on material.
 In 1980, Reubens had a small part as a waiter in The Blues Brothers.

-Pee-wee Herman

-The character of "Pee-wee Herman" originated during a 1978 improvisation exercise with The Groundlings, where Reubens came up with the idea of a man who wanted to be a comic but was so inept at telling jokes that it was obvious to the audience that he would never make it.
+The character of "Pee-wee Herman" originated during a 1978 improvisation exercise with the Groundlings, where Reubens came up with the idea of a man who wanted to be a comic but was so inept at telling jokes that it was obvious to the audience that he would never make it.
 Fellow Groundling Phil Hartman afterwards helped Reubens develop the character while another Groundling, John Paragon, helped write the show.
-Despite being compared to other famous characters, such as Hergé's Tintin and Collodi's Pinocchio, Reubens says that there is no specific source for "Pee-wee" other than a collection of ideas.
+Despite being compared to other famous characters, such as Hergé's Tintin and Collodi's Pinocchio, Reubens said that there was no specific source for "Pee-wee" other than a collection of ideas.
 Pee-wee's voice originated in 1970 when Reubens appeared in a production of Life with Father, where he was cast as one of the most obnoxious characters in the play.
-For this role, Reubens adopted a cartoon-like way of speaking, whose voice became Pee-wee's.
+For this role, Reubens adopted a cartoon-like way of speaking, which became Pee-wee's voice.

 Pee-wee's first name came from a one-inch Pee Wee brand harmonica Reubens had as a child, and the surname Herman was the last name of an energetic boy Reubens knew from his youth.
-The first small gray suit Pee-wee ever wore had been handmade for Groundlings Director and Founder Gary Austin, who passed it on to Reubens.
-The origin of the red tie is less clear, as Reubens claims "someone" handed him the "little kid bow tie" before a performance.
+The original small, gray suit Pee-wee wore had been handmade for Groundlings Director and Founder Gary Austin, who passed it on to Reubens.
+The origin of the red tie is less clear, as Reubens claimed that "someone" handed him the "little kid bow tie" before a performance.